Warning: Pregnancy Rant Ahead

 I’m going to be optimistic and believe the levels will be around 8,000, no, 9,000.
 The higher, the better… let’s be greedy on this.

-One thing I want to bitch and moan about is how we view people who are pregnant.
+One thing I want to rant and rave about is how we view people who are pregnant.
 I’ve read countless posts about women who are pissed off that so and so is pregnant.
 And they’re on welfare, on drugs, not educated, etc. (For the record, I was going to post this before I got pregnant…) I feel it’s so unfair that we look at people at think, “Why do THEY get to have a child and not me?”
 We have a house!
 A HOUSE!
 We have money!
 We’ve been married forever!
 And they are NOT married, they don’t have a house and they require government assistance.
 Do they screw the system?
 Sometimes.
 Does it seem like they may not be deserving to have children?
 From our point of view, maybe.
 I’ve seen people abuse and neglect their kids.
 I’ve seen first hand what can happen to someone who drinks/does drugs and the repercussions that causes.

 How do we know what their struggle is?
 What if they’re really thinking, “Gosh, that married couple looks so happy.
 They have a nice house.
 He’s a doctor, she’s a teacher.
 They don’t have kids, but they have money, they can go on vacations, they can do whatever they want, whenever they want.
 They can go buy groceries!”
 What if they feel like they missed their childhood because they got pregnant at 16.
 What if they have five babies and will be a grandma before age 34.
 What are they thinking when they look at you?
 Gosh, you look pretty lucky in your nice house.
 Nice car.
 Maybe not fancy, but it’s nicer than what they have living in the poorest of poor houses.
 Maybe they wish they could have went to school.
 Maybe they look at government assistance as they only way they can take care of themselves because they felt they weren’t smart enough to go to school?